JeffreyChix/react-slider-transformer/README.md

 | clipRight                 | `boolean`                                              | Clip the top right of the slides wrapper.
 Just for additional styling.
 Defaults to `false`.                                                                                                                                       |

-### New features coming up
+### Upcoming features

 - Drag and swipe
 - Custom animation
 - Vertical axis
 - More customization

-If you have any ideas or suggestions for improving the package, please don't hesitate to reach out at jeffreyintech@gmail.com.
+If you have any ideas or suggestions for improving the package, please don't hesitate to reach out at [jeffreyintech@gmail.com](mailto:jeffreyintech@gmail.com).
 Your feedback is valued and appreciated.